rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 - From your [**RudderStack dashboard**](https://app.rudderstack.com/), add the source and Kustomer as a destination.

 {% hint style="info" %}
-Please follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
+Follow our guide on [**How to Add a Source and Destination in RudderStack**](https://docs.rudderstack.com/how-to-guides/adding-source-and-destination-rudderstack) to add a source and destination in RudderStack.
 {% endhint %}

 ![Configuration Settings for Kustomer](../../.gitbook/assets/kustomer-v3-config.png)

-## Kustomer Configuration Settings in RudderStack
+## Configuration Settings

 To successfully configure Kustomer as a destination, you will need to configure the following settings:

-- **API Key:** Your API Key is an unique key generated for your account.
-It can be found in your Kustomer account under **Settings** by navigating to **Security** - **API Keys**.
+- **API Key:** Your API Key is an unique key generated for your Kustomer account.
+You can find it under **Settings** by navigating to **Security** - **API Keys**.

-- **Enable advanced Kustomer transformations:** Enabling this option will result in RudderStack handling the payload nuances for Kustomer.
-Check the **Advanced Kustomer Transformations** section below for the detailed description.
+- **Enable advanced Kustomer transformations:** RudderStack handles the payload nuances for Kustomer if this option is enabled.
+Check the **Advanced Kustomer Transformations** section below for more information on this setting.

-- **Add email as Tracking identity:** Enabling this option will result in Rudderstack adding email as an identifier when making Track/Page/Screen calls to Kustomer
+- **Add email as Tracking identity:** If this setting is enabled, Rudderstack adds the email as an identifier when making `track`/`page`/`screen` calls to Kustomer.

-- **Disable email as a Tracking property:** Enabling this option will result in Rudderstack not adding email as a tracking property for Track/Page/Screen calls to Kustomer
+- **Disable email as a Tracking property:** If this option is enabled, Rudderstack will not add the email as a tracking property for the `track`/`page`/`screen` calls made to Kustomer.

-- **Enable generic title for Page events:** Enable this option to track all `page` events with the generic name `Web-Page-Viewed`.
+- **Enable generic title for Page events:** Enable this option to track all the `page` events with a generic name `Web-Page-Viewed`.

-- **Enable generic title for Screen events:** Enable this option to track all `screen` events with the generic name `Screen-Viewed`.
+- **Enable generic title for Screen events:** Enable this option to track all the `screen` events with a generic name `Screen-Viewed`.

 {% hint style="info" %}
 The relevant `roles` \(`org.permission.customer.create`, `org.permission.customer.read`, `org.permission.customer.update`, `org.tracking`\) are required for an **API Key** to successfully access the Kustomer endpoints.
 Check the [**Kustomer docs**](https://support.kustomer.com/api-keys-SJs5YTIWX) for more information on how to do this.